 Things to know before visiting Tamarind Falls

 - Bring mosquito repellent!
-I learned this the hard way and can’t stress this enough!
+I learned this the hard way and can’t recommend this enough!
 If it has been rainy recently, the path will be full of mosquitoes.

-- Wear good hiking shoes as the trail is very challenging and slippery.
+- Wear good hiking shoes as the trail is uneven and slippery.

 - Start the hike early as it gets very hot during the day.